Our Philosophy At Dentistry for Children is to Focus On Prevention.

 How Can You Prevent Cavities?

 Did you know that tooth decay is the the most common long-term childhood disease?
 There are many factors that influence your child’s susceptibility to decay.
 Your child may have softer enamel or reduced saliva quantity or quality.
 There may even be a family history of susceptibility/genetic component to tooth decay.
 However, despite your child’s susceptibility, tooth decay is entirely preventable.
 When we consider cavity prevention, we focus on what we can control which is hygiene and diet.
 Both are essential to staying cavity free.
+Learn more by reviewing our Cavities handout.

 Effective brushing twice a day and flossing once a day is essential and helps control the plaque/bacterial component of tooth decay.
 Effective is the key word.
 We encourage parents to help with brushing until a child is 9-10 years old or able to demonstrate consistent, effective brushing and flossing habits.
 Once a child is able to show proper oral hygiene habits (most children are able to accomplish this by ages 6-7 years old), we encourage close supervision of the hygiene routine by the parents and always assist with the final brushing.